Chaos-Tech-Corp/Input-Field-Lookup/README.md

 This component creates a lookup field similar to the generic Salesforce Lookup fields to be used in Lightning components or applications.

+It automatically loads the object icon and allows to create a new record similar the native component (it won't navigate away and will select it after creation).

 Default state:
 ![default](static/lookup_default.png?raw=true)